bloominstituteoftechnology/C-Web-Server/README.md

 ### Main Goals

-_Read through all the main and stretch goals one time to get an overall view, then come back to goal #1 and dig in._
+_Read through all the main and stretch goals before writing any code to get an overall view, then come back to goal #1 and dig in._

 1. Examine `handle_http_request()` in the file `server.c`.